AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

     MLPoisson::Fapply()                             114     0.1103      0.113     0.1167   8.48%
     FabArray::Xpay()                                109        0.1     0.1013     0.1038   7.54%

-In this test, there are 16 boxes even distributed among 4 MPI processes.
+In this test, there are 16 boxes evenly distributed among 4 MPI processes.
 The output above shows that the load is perfectly balanced.
 However, if the load is not balanced, the results can be very different and sometimes misleading.
 For example, if we put 2, 2, 6 and 6 boxes on processes 0, 1, 2